microsoft/vscode-go/README.md

 A linter is a tool giving coding style feedback and suggestions.
 By default this extension uses the official [golint](https://github.com/golang/lint) as a linter.

-You can change the default linter and use the more advanced [Go Meta Linter](https://github.com/alecthomas/gometalinter).
+You can change the default linter and use the more advanced [Go Meta Linter](https://github.com/alecthomas/gometalinter) by setting `go.lintTool` to "gometalinter" in your settings.
-Note that you need to install the package manually: `go get -u github.com/alecthomas/gometalinter` and edit your configuration (set the `go.lintTool` value to "gometalinter").

-Go meta linter uses a collection of various linters and those linters also need to be installed manually.
+Go meta linter uses a collection of various linters which will be installed for you by the extension.
-If one of the tools is available, it will be used by default (`golint` for instance is still run by default).

 Some of the very useful linter tools:
 * [errcheck](https://github.com/kisielk/errcheck) checks for unchecked errors in your code.
 * [varcheck](https://github.com/opennota/check) finds unused global variables and constants.
 * [deadcode](https://github.com/tsenart/deadcode) finds unused code.

-If you wish to install all the supported linter tools, gometalinter provides you with an installer:
-`gometalinter --install`

 If you want to run only specific linters (some linters are slow), you can modify your configuration to specify them: